stabbylambda/BigAssFansAPI/README.md

 BigAssFan
 ---------
- - Allows sending and recieving messages from the fan
+ - Allows sending and receiving messages from the fan
  - Registering for property updates
  - Sending update events to a given property
  - Implementing retries on setting properties